NREL/ResStock.github.io/docs/resources/how-to-guides/Housing_Stock_Excel_Questions.md

 We can analyze the data and extract key baseline and upgrade information now that we have confirmed we have enough samples.
 Let’s revisit the questions for our analysis:
 1. What is the median home size by vintage?
 2. How does the average energy consumption differ by vintage?
-3. What is the emissions impact before and after the upgrade has been applied by housing vintage?
-4. How does site energy change before and after the upgrade has been applied by housing vintage?
+3. How does site energy change before and after the upgrade has been applied by housing vintage?
-5. Do natural gas energy bills change before and after the upgrade has been applied by housing vintage?
+4. Do natural gas energy bills change before and after the upgrade has been applied by housing vintage?
 To analyze this key information, we first need to know where to look.
 Back to the data_dictionary.tsv to find out which columns we should analyze!

 ## Baseline Housing Information